 Last weekend I traveled to see my daughter at my alma mater where she is a college freshman.
 As much as I wanted to see her I was sad to leave the peace and tranquility of my new life behind.
 Getting the dog to the dog sitter, boarding BART to San Francisco International Airport, flying to Portland, renting a car and driving to the campus took most of the day, but her bright smile at the end of the journey was well worth it.
 We stayed up late into the night talking about her new life.
 It was a relief to see her so happy.

 During my stay we found a composite picture of me from my sophomore year of college.
 Over the past several weeks I’ve spent a great deal of time thinking about who I am, what I want and where I see myself in the future.
-I’ve been pushing my company forward becoming a Bluesign partner and one of ten brands selected to be part of the launch for Ethically.com a sustainable retail platform started by a former Google engineer.
+I’ve been pushing my company forward becoming a Bluesign partner and one of ten brands selected to be part of the launch for Ethically.com a sustainable retail platform started by Google engineers.
 It’s due to launch in January.
 Both of these milestones help in creating a path forward.

 Love and blessings.